arduino/help-center-content/content/Store Support/Payments and Invoices/Accepted-payment-methods.md

 title: "Accepted payment methods"
 ---

-> **PayPal temporarily not available (Dec.
-17th, 2021):** PayPal transfers may be unavailable due to a temporary service disruption.
-We are working on resolving the issue.

 Accepted payment methods differ between products in the [Store](https://store.arduino.cc/), and subscriptions in the [Digital Store](https://store.arduino.cc/digital/), as well as whether you are purchasing as an individual or as a educational institution or a company.

 **Accepted credit and debit cards:** American Express, Discover, Mastercard, VISA, PayPal.